 Thoughts on being (in)visible

 In the next few years, we will be redefining the impact of visibility and how visible we want to be.
 What our budgets for visibility are and how far we are willing to go to be noticed/visible?
-The ethics of using someone’s digital capital (likes, shares, time), how justified it is to post regularly just to stay visible, what actual change or revenue that generates, and what impact it has on us needs to be operationalized, measured, reevaluated and redefined through new ethical standards.
+The ethics and practices of using someone’s digital capital (likes, shares, time) will be reexamined, as will how justified it is to post regularly just to stay visible, what actual change or revenue that generates, and what impact it has on us.
+All of the digital marketing and digital world postulates will need to be operationalized measured, reevaluated and redefined through new ethical standards.
 Visibility for the sake of visibility and the idea that spending others’ digital capital is not a cost will have to be changed.

-Thus, in order to start that process and to be socially responsible in the areas of public relations as well, we have thought long and hard about how to do Impact PR.
+Thus, in order to start that process and to be socially responsible in the areas of public relations as well, we have thought long and hard about how to do Impact PR and marketing.

 How do we share what we do while respecting the social impact we have?
 How do we ensure we don’t add to overstimulation, that we do not impose and that we state clear and only needed messages?
 How do we combat unrealistic expectations, stress, being overwhelmed, and burnout as negative impacts of the era of social media as a social impact company?

 We came up with a draft list of our own commitments, and would very much appreciate any contributions or opportunities to discuss them and work on defining our impact on public relations responsibly: